GayatriSutar2004/MovieFinder_React/README.md

-# Movie Finder
+# Movie Finder React

-A **ReactJS web application** to search movies, view their details, and save favorites.
+A **ReactJS web application** to search movies, view details, and save favorites.
 It features a **high-resolution hero carousel**, dynamic search, and interactive movie cards.

 ---